 Consider the use of experimental studies in environmental health research; in epidemiology, experimental studies are implemented as intervention studies.
-An intervention study is "[a]n investigation involving intentional change in some aspect of the status of the subjects, e.g., introduction of a preventive or therapeutic regimen, or an intervention designed to test a hypothesized relationship. . . ."12 of an exposure variable and random assignment of subjects to either a treatment group or a control group.
+An intervention study is "[a]n investigation involving intentional change in some aspect of the status of the subjects, e.g., introduction of a preventive or therapeutic regimen or an intervention designed to test a hypothesized relationship.^{"12}

+Two intervention study designs are clinical trials (randomized controlled trials) and quasi-experiments (community trials).
+A simple illustration of the former is a classic experimental design in which there is manipulation of an exposure variable and random assignment of subjects to either a treatment group or a control group.
+The exposure variable might be a new drug or other regimen.
 Some uses of randomized controlled trials are to test the efficacy of new medications, medical regimens, and vaccines.
-A specific application is the use of an experimental trial to test the efficacy of fluoridation of drinking water in preventing tooth decay.
-In this scenario, communities would be selected at random for the addition of fluoride to the public water supply; those with and those without fluoridated water would be compared with respect to the frequency of dental caries among their residents.
+Among the many examples of a clinical trial is the Medical Research Council Vitamin Study, which examined the efficacy of folic acid supplementation during pregnancy in preventing congenital malformations (e.g., neural tube defects).2